 Hallockville Received Artifacts Spanning Six Generations, Fall 2019

-There are silver spoons that were popular wedding presents in the 1800-1850 period as well a large collection of paper dolls the donorsʼ mother played with in the 1920’s and 30’s.
-The pieces range in size from baby teeth hidden by the tooth fairy in the 1920’s to an entire bedroom set purchased by a
+There were silver spoons that were popular wedding presents in the 1800-1850 period as well a large collection of paper dolls the donorsʼ mother played with in the 1920’s and 30’s.
+The pieces ranged in size from baby teeth hidden by the tooth fairy in the 1920’s to an entire bedroom set purchased by a

 newlywed Sound Avenue couple in 1884.
 Mr. Wines explained that the original owners of all of these items are tied by complex kinship connections to the Hallock family who lived in Hallockville’s old homestead.

 Exhibit curated by: Richard Wines, Mary Anne Huntington